Safran shareholders approve plan to buy Zodiac Aerospace

-PARIS, June 15 Shareholders in Safran on Thursday backed resolutions that will free the French aero engine maker to pursue an agreed takeover of parts maker Zodiac .
+PARIS, June 15 (Reuters) - Shareholders in Safran on Thursday backed resolutions that will free the French aero engine maker to pursue an agreed takeover of parts maker Zodiac .

 The planned merger would create the world's third-largest aerospace supplier after U.S companies United Technologies and General Electric.